 When you are in a relationship wherein you have become a slave to your partner’s demands, it becomes very difficult to distinguish between love and control.
-Control in a person is natural but when it extends a specific limit, it can become harmful to the other person.
+A bit of a control in a person is natural but when it extends a specific limit, it can become harmful to the other person.
 In that case, how do you decide if the relationship is controlling or not, and after deciding how do you get out of a controlling relationship if you are in one?
 Read on to know.

 What Is Controlling Behavior?

 The need to control is very basic in human beings.
 In fact, a study on socio-psychological analysis on controlling personality suggests that every person has the need to control and to be controlled.
 At times, the need for control becomes so much that the person becomes toxic and it’s best to get out of this relationship.

 You start feeling claustrophobic because your every move is questioned and every decision is put down.
 Controlling behavior has the potential to erode your personality bit by bit, while the person who controls becomes more powerful.